Learn something new every day More Info... by email

 With Einstein’s investigation of the photoelectric effect, in which light can dislodge electrons from a metal surface, came the discovery that electromagnetic radiation (EMR) can behave as particles as well as waves.
 These particles are called photons.
 Electrons in an atom can gain energy by absorbing a photon and lose energy by emitting one.
 In this way, EMR can be explained as the emission of photons when electrons experience a drop in energy levels.

 According to quantum theory, all four forces of nature can be explained in terms of the exchange of particles, like photos in the case of the electromagnetic force.
 In order to explain this force in a manner that was consistent with quantum theory, the theory of quantum electrodynamics was developed.
 The idea is that the electromagnetic force is mediated by “virtual” photons that exist only fleetingly during interactions between charged particles.
-It explains all electromagnetic interactions and rigorous testing has shown it to be one of the most accurate theories ever proposed.
+It explains all electromagnetic interactions and rigorous testing has proven that it is a very accurate theory.

 @ Aplenty- One famous chemistry experiment that comes to mind would be Robert Milikan's experiment that he did to find the charge of an electron.
 Electromagnetic charge is measured in Coulombs, and the experiment was designed to measure the charge of an electron in coulombs (it is approx 1.6*10^-19 by the way).
 The other fundamental force involved was gravity.